Bush moved to regular hospital room, reportedly in good spirits

 Breaking News Emails

 Bush was admitted to the hospital on Sunday.
-Bush's longtime wife, Barbara Bush, died on April 17.
+His longtime wife, Barbara Bush, died on April 17.
 He was hospitalized a day after her funeral.

 Bush has a rare syndrome that mimics Parkinson's disease.
 In a surprise, Bush greeted some of the hundreds of mourners at Barbara's funeral.
 He is the nation's oldest living president.